lukemetz/PLLangVM/README.md

 For OSX users, <br>
 `Sorry.`

-These scripts are simple wrappers around sml.
-They simply clean the build directory, run sml run.sml some_file.plg.
-They then use the generated .ll file, and call llc on it to generate a .s file. gcc is then called to compile the .s file.
+These scripts are simple wrappers around the sml command.
+They simply clean the build directory, run `sml run.sml some_file.plg`.
+They then use the generated .ll file, and call `llc` on it to generate a .s file. `gcc` is then called to compile the .s file.
 To see our code work and generate llvm ir files, all one needs is sml.
-To be able to compile the code however you will need llc binary and come assembly compiler such as gcc.
+To be able to compile the code however you will need the llc binary (comes with llvm) and come assembly compiler such as gcc.

 The Project
 ==========================